-You are prompted to create an Administrator (Sysadmin) password when you turn on the company preference requiring users to sign in to use the program and again anytime you toggle this option off/on.
+You are prompted to create a Sysadmin password when you turn on the company preference requiring users to log in to use the program and again anytime you toggle this option off/on.
 Enter a complex password of at least seven characters.